Miyashiro, Saitama, Japan

 “Very mediocre zoo, quite enjoyable amusement park”

-Tokyo is one of Asia’s rollercoaster capitals.
+Tokyo is one of Asia’s roller coaster capitals.
 You’ll find loads of amusement parks throughout the city.
 Of course, the theme parks at Tokyo Disney Resort are the most famous, but there are a lot of medium-sized parks as well.
-And here’s the good news: almost every park in Japan can be reached easily by train.
+And here’s the good news: almost every park in Japan can easily be reached by train.
 One of those parks is Tobu Zoo, which lies about 50 kilometers north of the city centre.